abubalo/lux-db/README.md

 ## Features

 - Create, Read, Update, and Delete (CRUD) operations on JSON data.
-- Query capabilities with various matchers for retrieving, updating, and deleting data.
+- Query capabilities with various `matchers` for retrieving, updating, and deleting data.
-- Simple and lightweight implementation suitable for working with small-scale projects.
+- Simple and lightweight implementation suitable for working with small-scale Typescript projects.

 ## Getting Started